darrellcolehill/PrivateChatApp/README.md

 # Messoonger
-A chat application (similar to WhatsApp) that allows private communication between individuals
+A chat application that allows private communication between individuals

 ## Steps to run program